gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == IP security (IPSec)

-The principal feature of IPSec is that it encrypts and/or authenticates all traffic at the IP level.
+The principal feature of #underline[IPSec] is that it encrypts and/or authenticates all traffic at the IP level.

 - All distributed applications are secured